mah0001/metadata-editor-docs-v2/documenting_geographic.md

   - **`Authority`** The Authority refers to the organization or system that is responsible for assigning or managing the Identifier.
 This ensures that the identifier has been issued by a recognized, trusted authority and can be linked back to an official registry or system.
 The purpose is to identify the entity responsible for managing and ensuring the persistence of the identifier.
 It provides context to users about where the identifier originates and whether it can be trusted for long-term access.
 Example: "International DOI Foundation (for DOI-based identifiers)"; "European Data Portal (for datasets related to EU resources)".
    The Authority typically represents a well-known organization or service that assigns and maintains identifiers, ensuring consistency and reliability for long-term data reference.

-- **`Dataset character set`** The Dataset character set refers to the character encoding standard used for representing the textual content of a geographic dataset.
-Character encoding is essential for ensuring that text data is stored, displayed, and interpreted correctly across different systems, software, and platforms.
-The Dataset character set element helps document which character encoding scheme is applied to the dataset, particularly if it deviates from the most common standards, such as UTF-8.
-The purpose is to specify the encoding format for text data within the dataset.
-This ensures compatibility and correct interpretation of text when the dataset is shared or accessed by different systems.
-    - **`Codelist value`** The Codelist value element is used to reference the specific value from a predefined codelist that corresponds to the dataset's character encoding.
-Codelists are collections of standardized values used to describe or categorize certain elements.
-In the context of character sets, the codelist provides standard identifiers for commonly used encoding schemes.
-The purpose is to identify the specific character set in use by referencing a standardized value from a predefined list.
-Examples: "UTF-8" (code representing the UTF-8 character set); "ISO-8859-1" (code representing ISO Latin-1 character set).
-The Codelist value ensures that the encoding used is recognized and standardized, facilitating the exchange and interpretation of datasets.
-  - **`Codelist URI`** The Codelist URI refers to the Uniform Resource Identifier (URI) that links to the specific codelist that contains the predefined values used in the Codelist value.
-A URI is a string that provides a unique reference to a resource, in this case, a codelist that defines the character sets used.
-The URI should point to a standardized, authoritative codelist that can be consulted for valid encoding options.
-The purpose is to provide a link to the codelist containing the relevant encoding options, enabling the reader or system to check and reference the standard list of accepted character encodings.
-Examples:
-      - http://www.iso.org/iso-10646-1 (link to the official ISO 10646-1 standard codelist)
-      - http://www.w3.org/TR/encoding (link to W3C encoding codelist)
-   By providing the Codelist URI, the metadata makes it clear where to find the official list of encoding schemes, ensuring consistency and reference to accepted standards.

 - **`Dataset language`** The dataset language, defaulted to the language of the metadata.
 This refers to the language(s) used within the resource (dataset, series, or service if relevant).
 It is recommended to use the alpha-3 codes of ISO 639-2.
 Use only three-letter codes from in ISO 639-2/B (bibliographic codes, example "eng" for English).
 The list of all the codes is defined at http://www.loc.gov/standards/iso639-2/.
 Regional languages also are included in this list.

 - **`Presentation form`** The Presentation form element in the context of metadata (such as ISO 19139) refers to the way in which the dataset or resource is presented or made available for use.
 This element specifies the format or mode of delivery of the data, providing essential details about how the data is structured, represented, or visually displayed for users.
   Purpose: Presentation form helps users understand how the data will be consumed, interacted with, or visualized.
 It indicates the physical or logical structure of the data and guides users in selecting the appropriate tools or methods to work with the resource.